-Cancers are often found later in teens than they are in other age groups.
+Cancers are often found later (at a more advanced stage) in teens than they are in other age groups.
 There are a number of reasons the diagnosis of cancer might be delayed:

 Still, some cancers in teens can be found early, when treatment is more likely to be successful.

 Screening is testing for a disease such as cancer in people who don’t have any symptoms.
 Cancers are not common between ages 15 and 19, so there are no widely recommended screening tests to look for cancer in people in this age group who are not at increased risk.

 Some people have a higher risk of developing certain types of cancer because of a strong family history or because they've inherited a specific gene mutation from a parent.
 These might put a person at higher risk for cancers such as melanoma of the skin or colorectal, thyroid, or other cancers.
 People with these mutations may need careful, regular exams or tests starting at an early age to look for signs of cancer.

 There are many reasons cancers in teens and young adults might not be recognized right away.
 Sometimes the early symptoms of cancer can overlap with those from much more common illnesses or injuries.
 Young people might feel run down, get sick, or have bumps or bruises that could mask the early signs of cancer.
 But it’s important to be aware of the common signs and symptoms of cancer.
 These can include:

 Other symptoms are also possible, depending on the type of cancer.
 See Types of Cancers that Develop in Adolescents. for more information on common symptoms for specific cancers.